nyakowint/xsoverlay-keyboard-osc/README.md

 ## Manual install

-If the powershell script isn't working for you or you have other trouble, use these steps to install the plugin:

 1. [Follow the BepInEx install guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html) into XSOverlay.
 2. Download both the plugin DLL **and** `BepInEx.cfg` from [Releases](../../releases/latest)